johnfactotum/foliate-js/README.md

 - The `View` constructor takes two arguments: `book`, an object that implements the "book" interface, and `emit`, which is a callback that you can use to handle various events.
 Note that for simplicity, unlike Epub.js or other libraries, there's no event or pub/sub system.
 - To render the book, you must first call `.display()`, which is an async function that returns an Element, which you must then append to the DOM yourself, e.g. `document.body.append(await view.display())`.
-- To actually display the page, you must then either call `.next()`, which will display the first linear page of the book, or use `.goTo()` to go to a specific location.
+- To actually display the page, you must then either call `.renderer.next()`, which will display the first linear page of the book, or use `.goTo()` to go to a specific location.

 The repo also includes a still higher level reader, though strictly speaking, `reader.html` (along with `reader.js` and its associated files in `ui/` and `vendor/`) is not considered part of the library itself.
 It's akin to [Epub.js Reader](https://github.com/futurepress/epubjs-reader).
 You are expected to modify it or replace it with your own code.

+### Security

+Scripting is not supported, as it is currently impossible to do so securely due to the content being served from the same origin (using `blob:` URLs).

+Furthermore, while the renderers do use the `sandox` attribute on iframes, it is useless, as it requires `allow-scripts` due to a WebKit bug: https://bugs.webkit.org/show_bug.cgi?id=218086.

+It is therefore imperative that you use [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) to block all scripts except `'self'`.

+> **Warning**
+>
+> Do NOT use this library without CSP unless you completely trust the content you're rendering or can block scripts by other means.

 ### The Main Interface for Books